Over the last few years of working on my own personal finances and discussing with friends, I’ve come across plenty of money excuses.

 But if you do want to figure it out, understand what your goals are and write them down.
 Figure out a simple spreadsheet of what money comes in and what money goes out.

-You’ll get a bigger picture of what your personal finance needs are and get start learning accordingly.
+You’ll get a bigger picture of what your personal finance needs are and get started learning accordingly.

 For years, I did not make much more than $36,000 per year pre-tax.
 I had student loans, car payment, utilities, rent, etc. and at one point was living paycheck to paycheck.